OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/module_plugin.rst

     A python source file containing a unit test for our plugin class.
-It actually doesn't run any tests by default, but there is a skeletal version of a unittest.TestCase defined here to make it as easy as possible add some unit tests for our plugin.
+It actually doesn't run any tests by default, but there is a skeletal version of a unittest.TestCase defined here to make it as easy as possible to add some unit tests for our plugin.

 .. __: http://docs.python.org/distutils/sourcedist.html#the-manifest-in-template